andrefernandes/docker-shellinabox/README.md

 This is intended to work as a image with Shell-in-a-box, but with a few extra perks.
-I ran in the right way, it will mount the docker binary and itssocket, so that the running container can be used to control Docker on its host.
+If ran in the right way, it will mount the docker binary and its socket, so that the running container can be used to control Docker on its host.